stillame/nintorch/README.md

 # nintorch
-A simple wrapper of Pytorch designed for researching and prototyping.
+A simple wrapper of Pytorch designed for researching and prototyping. <br>
+Currently, work on progress.
+A lot of change and error will be expected. <br>

 ## To install:
 ```